CloudNativeEntrepreneur/example-readmodel-db/README.md

 This database and it's schema are an example in this bigger [project](https://github.com/CloudNativeEntrepreneur/web3auth-meta).

-Hasura generates graphql API's based on a DB schema, so you can define your database schema here, and connect it to hasura, and you'll have graphql API for it.
+Hasura generates graphql API's based on a DB schema, so you can define your database schema here, and connect it to hasura, and you'll have a graphql API for it.